Berrios sets tone in Twins home opener

 Blyleven, who calls Fort Myers home, believes that pitching is largely based on the lower half of the body.
 “The arm is nothing more than a whip,” he said.
 He is a proponent of “sprint” pitching, by using the pitching mound to push off.

 A right-hander, who was born in Holland, Blyleven ranks fifth on the career strikeout list (3,701) and ninth in shutouts (60).
-A World Series champion with the 1979 Pirates, Blyleven is proud of his 242 complete games, which is about 240 more than today’s average pitcher will throw in a lifetime.
+Blyleven, who also has a World Series ring with the 1979 Pirates, said he is proud of his 242 complete games, which is about 240 more than today’s average pitcher will throw in a lifetime.
 “It was when men were men,” Blyleven said of his era.
 “I hated coming out of the game,” he said.

 Blyleven doesn’t think today’s pitchers approach the game any different.
 Just because he threw more innings doesn’t mean he threw less hard, he said.
 Known for his big curveball, he had eight seasons with 200 or more strikeouts.
 He led the league in WHIP in 1977 with the Rangers.